dsccommunity/ActiveDirectoryCSDsc/README.md

 ### 0.2.0.0

 - Added the following resources:
-  - MSFT_xADCSOnlineResponder resource to install the Online Responder service.
+  - MSFT_AdcsOnlineResponder resource to install the Online Responder service.
-- Correction to xAdcsCertificationAuthority property title in Readme.md.
+- Correction to AdcsCertificationAuthority property title in Readme.md.
 - Addition of .gitignore to ensure DSCResource.Tests folder is committed.
 - Updated AppVeyor.yml to use WMF 5 build environment.

 ### 0.1.0.0

 - Initial release with the following resources
-  - xAdcsCertificationAuthority and xAdcsWebEnrollment.
+  - AdcsCertificationAuthority and AdcsWebEnrollment.